Cohousing Pricing and the Residential Market

 by Kathryn McCamant, Architect, Author, and Co-founder of Cohousing in the United States

-The Fair Oaks prices are estimated to range from the mid 300's to the high 600’s, depending on size (2 to 4 bedrooms).
-Please keep in mind that these prices are estimates for purchase at construction completion in Spring 2020 and include all the common amenities (4000 s.f. of common facilities and a pool), as well as many energy-efficient, green building features.
-We will work with an open budget so that as a member of the community you will gain an understanding of what is budgeted and, to the extent possible, can influence what we ultimately decide to build.
+The Fair Oaks prices are estimated to range from the 400's to the 700's, depending on size (2 to 4 bedrooms).
+Please keep in mind that these prices are estimates during a time of a rapidly changing real estate market. and include all the common amenities (4000 s.f. of common facilities and a pool), as well as many energy-efficient, green building features.
+We work with an open budget so that as a member of the community you will gain an understanding of costs and needs of the community.

 When looking at buying into a cohousing neighborhood, there are a number of unique considerations when comparing the buy-in costs with other housing options.
 Cohousing is a unique housing product based on the desire of cohousing buyers to have a different kind of neighborhood, and that affects the sales price in a number of different ways.
 At first glance, cohousing homes typically look high in the market place.
 So what are you really getting with the purchase of your cohousing home?